Compared: Pocket WiFi Rental Options at Narita Airport

 Before everything, we'd like to point out that we, as always, strongly recommend that you order a Pocket WiFi online before coming to Japan.
-We have a dedicated blog post explaining why you should do so.
-We encourage you to check it out if you have not.
+Why?
+Because in almost every case it is more expensive to rent from the airport due to the notorious Airport Tax...

 Rental Service Providers & Provider Location

 Air's: Terminal 1

 GENKI MOBILE: Terminal 1 and 2

 Telecom Square: Terminal 1, 2, and 3

 Now, let's look at the options one by one.

 Their website is made with Wix, the website builder, and it does not look so great but at least it supports English and Russian.